Skip to main content

 service nginx status

-NGINX log files stay in the folder /var/log/nginx.
+NGINX log files are located in the /var/log/nginx folder.

 /etc/hosts